EWalles/RogueTitansFrontEnd/README.md

-# Getting Started with Create React App
+# The Rogue Tavern

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a collaborative effort by Edith, Jaden, Samim, Zach using MERN stack.
+It is a character sheet builder and editor that starts with Dungeons and Dragons.
+(Because it's OGL and this is a fan made product)

 ## Available Scripts